-The Japanese watchmaker has recently presented their new Seiko Recraft line of affordable dress watches.
+Seiko has recently presented the new Recraft line of affordable dress watches.
 The collection comes in different color variations and features stainless steel and gold-toned versions.
-The collection’s main selling point?
-The finely crafted, mildly oversized cases , of course!
-Also, the watches are powered by an in-house Caliber 7S26 self-winding movement.
+The main selling point?
+The finely crafted, mildly oversized cases, of course!
+Also, the in-house Caliber 7S26 self-winding movement.
 It is the same inexpensive, bullet-proof mechanism that also animated their Seiko SKX781 Orange Monster diver.